milangroshev/niryo-one-digital-twin/scenarios/single-host-scenario/distributed-stack/README.md

 ## What is this?

 This repository contains the necessary files to run the Niryo One Digital Twin service using Docker compose, on a single host with distributed robot stack.
-Distributed robot stack means that for every module of the [Niryo One Stack] (../../digital-twin-service/niryo-one-stack) (Control, Motion, Interface), the deployment will have separate docker container.
+Distributed robot stack means that for every module of the [Niryo One Stack](../../digital-twin-service/niryo-one-stack) (Control, Motion, Interface), the deployment will have separate docker container.

 ## What does this docker compose do?